Nearly Optimal Latent State Decoding in Block MDPs: Latent State Decoding and Model Estimation Algorithms

 \section{Latent State Decoding and Model Estimation Algorithms}

 In this section, we present our algorithms to recover the latent state decoding function $f$ as well as the parameters $(p, q)$ defining the BMDP dynamics.
-We also analyze their performance and sketch the elements of this analysis.
+We also analyze their performance and sketch the elements of the analyses.